4.73 from 11 votes

 Instructions

-• Pulse/process until smooth and creamy, usually takes 4-5 minutes in the processor or 2-3 in a high powered blender.
+• Add frozen banana chunks to the base of a food processor.
+Pulse/process until smooth and creamy, usually takes 4-5 minutes in the processor or 2-3 in a high powered blender.
 You may need to turn off the motor and stir the mixture a couple times while processing.
 If at any point the mixture isn’t coming together, add a little almond milk, 1 Tablespoon at a time.
 I usually don't need to do this!

 • For soft serve consistency, you can spoon the mixture into one or two bowls and serve immediately.
 For a scoop-able ice cream, transfer the ice cream to a freezer-safe dish and freeze for 2 hours.